agavrilov76/ExpectIt/README.md

 ## Overview

-Expectit - is yet another pure Java 1.6+ implementation of the [Expect](http://en.wikipedia.org/wiki/Expect) tool.
+ExpectIt - is yet another pure Java 1.6+ implementation of the [Expect](http://en.wikipedia.org/wiki/Expect) tool.
 It is designed to be simple, easy to use and extensible.
 Written from scratch.
 Here are the features:

 * Fluent-style API.